NREL/SOWFA/README.md

 turbulence models are unavailable in these solvers--only the standard Smagorinsky model is available.
 We wish to add more capability in the future.
-It is important to remember, though, that you may couple the actuator line models with any standard OpenFOAM solver, such as pisoFoam.
+It is important to remember, though, that you may couple the actuator line models with any standard OpenFOAM solver, such as `pisoFoam`.

 ### Utilities
   * `setFieldsABL` - A utility to initialize the flow field for performing